HackYourFutureBelgium/home/students/planning-and-collaborating/12-retrospective.md

 A retrospective is meant for looking back at how the project went and learning what to do differently next time.
 An incomplete project with a great retrospective is still a success.

+## Behaviors, not People!

+Focus on what your group can _do_ that will make the next sprint better.
+A huge list of things to stop doing doesn't help you move forward.

+Retrospectives are all about behaviors that can be changed, not people that need fixing.
+Keep your retrospectives _positive_ and _general_. **_You should NEVER mention people by name!!!_**

 ## Strategy vs. Board

 Take some time as a group to compare your Development Strategy to your Project Board.